njwest/Awesome-Elixir-Gaming/README.md

 # Awesome Elixir Gaming
-Elixir resources for making and networking games
+Elixir resources for making and networking games.
+Some of these links were copied from Julius Beckmann's super comprehensive [Awesome Elixir](https://github.com/h4cc/awesome-elixir) repo.

 - [Unity](#unity)
 - [Phaster](#phaser)